lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

 * If you run a brick-and-mortar business, skip ahead to the section on [using apps to accept Bitcoin](#apps-to-accept-bitcoin-probably-the-simplest-way-that-works).
-* If you run an e-commerce web shop, take a look at setting up a [¢ommercial cryptocurrency payment processor](#commercial-payment-processors-how-most-ecommerce-shops-do-it)
+* If you run an e-commerce web shop, take a look at setting up a [commercial cryptocurrency payment processor](#commercial-payment-processors-how-most-ecommerce-shops-do-it) for your webshop.

 However, like everything in life, the more you know, the better you can make decisions.
 So let's start with a little bit of theory.